jaxron/zigache/README.md

 - **TinyLFU** achieves the best hit rate, particularly in multi-threaded scenarios, making it ideal for workloads prioritizing cache efficiency.
 - **SIEVE** strikes the best balance of throughput and hit rate in both single and multi-threaded environments.
 - **S3FIFO** delivers strong multi-threaded throughput while maintaining a solid hit rate.

+# 🗺️ Roadmap

+Zigache is in its early stages.
+Our current focus is on implementing features, with performance optimizations planned for the future.
+Here are some things we have planned for the future:

+- [ ] ⚙️ Runtime-configurable API
+- [ ] 📦 Batch operations support
+- [ ] 📊 Metrics and monitoring
+- [ ] 🧪 Improved benchmarking suite
+- [ ] 🔄 Adaptive system to adjust eviction policies
+- [ ] 🔓 Lock-free data structures

+> 💡 **We value your input!** Have suggestions for our roadmap?
+Feel free to open an issue or start a discussion.

 # 🤝 Contributing